michaldrabik/showly-2.0/README.md

 For more details and a possible solution please see the thread here:
 [https://www.themoviedb.org/talk/65d226e5c433ea0187b5b958#65d2dd5128d7fe017c34e9b5](https://www.themoviedb.org/talk/65d226e5c433ea0187b5b958#65d2dd5128d7fe017c34e9b5)

-**3. Show/Episode/Movie I'm looking for seems to be missing.
+**3. The Show/Episode/Movie I'm looking for seems to be missing.
 What can I do?**

 Showly uses [Trakt.tv](https://trakt.tv) as its main data source.
 If something is missing please use "Import Show" / "Import Movie" option located at the bottom of Trakt.tv website.